Skip to content

 Terrain Breakdown and Key Drainages

-Knowing Unit 61’s terrain at a macro level is good.
-Knowing specific drainages is what actually puts you in position.
-Here’s how the unit breaks down geographically.
+Macro-level terrain knowledge is a start.
+Knowing the specific drainages is what actually puts you in position.
+Here’s how Unit 61 breaks down geographically.

 North Side — Fossil Ridge Area

-The Fossil Ridge Wilderness and surrounding National Forest land north of Highway 50 hold the unit’s most remote and least-pressured elk.
-Elevations here climb quickly from 8,500 feet along the valley to 12,000+ in the alpine.
-The drainage fingers running south off Fossil Ridge — Henry Creek, Gold Creek, and the upper reaches of Quartz Creek — funnel elk through dark timber corridors that are perfect ambush points during morning and evening movement.
+Fossil Ridge Wilderness and the surrounding National Forest land north of Highway 50 hold the unit’s most remote and least-pressured elk.
+Elevations climb quickly from 8,500 feet along the valley to 12,000+ in the alpine.
+Drainage fingers running south off Fossil Ridge — Henry Creek, Gold Creek, and the upper reaches of Quartz Creek — funnel elk through dark timber corridors that are ideal ambush points during morning and evening movement.

 Best for: Hunters willing to pack in 3-6 miles.
-Archery and muzzleloader seasons especially.
-Bull quality is high because fewer hunters make the push.
+Archery and muzzleloader seasons especially — bull quality runs high because fewer hunters bother to make the push.

 Central Zone — Taylor River Corridor

-The Taylor River corridor running northeast from Gunnison sees more traffic — both hunters and recreationists.
-But don’t write it off.
-The dark timber benches above the river between 9,000 and 10,500 feet hold elk year-round.
-During rifle seasons, the first wave of hunters pushes elk off the road-accessible flats and into these timber pockets, where patient hunters with good setups clean up.
+Taylor Canyon sees more traffic than anywhere else in the unit — hunters, recreationists, all of it.
+Don’t write it off.
+Dark timber benches above the river between 9,000 and 10,500 feet hold elk year-round, and during rifle seasons the first wave of pressure pushes bulls off the road-accessible flats and straight into those timber pockets.
+Patient hunters with good setups clean up there.

 Best for: Rifle hunters who want truck-camp access within a mile or two of huntable timber.

-Access: Taylor Canyon Road (Highway 742) provides the main corridor.
-Multiple Forest Service roads branch off into side drainages.
+Getting in: Taylor Canyon Road (Highway 742) is the main corridor, with multiple Forest Service roads branching into side drainages.

 South Side — Cochetopa Area

-The southern portions of Unit 61 blend into sage parks and pinyon-juniper at lower elevations.
-Elk use this country primarily as winter range, but early-season hunters find bulls staging here in September before they push up for the rut.
-This zone also catches elk that get pressured off the high country during rifle seasons.
+Southern Unit 61 drops into sage parks and pinyon-juniper at lower elevations — elk use this country primarily as winter range.
+Early-season hunters find bulls staging here in September before they push up for the rut, and during rifle seasons this zone catches animals that get pressured off the high country.

-Best for: Late-season rifle hunters (3rd and 4th seasons).
-Also productive during early archery when bulls are still on summer patterns.
+Best for: Late-season rifle hunters (3rd and 4th seasons), and early archery when bulls are still holding summer patterns.

 East Side — Pitkin Drainages

-The Pitkin area holds some of the most scenic elk country in Unit 61.
-Alpine meadows above treeline transition to dense spruce-fir and aspen groves.
-The drainages feeding into Ohio Creek and the upper Gunnison hold resident bull herds that don’t get pounded as hard as the Taylor River side.
+Pitkin sits in some of the most scenic elk country in the whole unit.
+Alpine meadows above treeline drop into dense spruce-fir and aspen groves, and the drainages feeding Ohio Creek and the upper Gunnison hold resident bull herds that don’t get hammered the way the Taylor River side does.

 Best for: Muzzleloader season and early rifle.
-Trail access from the Pitkin area puts you into elk quickly.
+Trail access from Pitkin puts you into elk quickly without a brutal approach.

-Access: Forest roads east of Pitkin.
+Getting in: Forest roads east of Pitkin provide entry.
 Some require high-clearance or 4WD after late-season rain or snow.

 Season-by-Season Tactics